 However, it is possible to bust through the keto flu and expedite keto-adaptation, even if you are metabolically more rigid than a tree.
 All you have to do is implement the strategies found in the next section.

-2. Decrease In T3 Hormone Levels
+2. Keto Flu Symptoms Due To Decrease In T3 Hormone Levels

 There are several studies that shows the close relation between thyroid function and carbs intake.
 One study concluded that “dietary carbohydrates are an important regulatory factor in T3 synthesis in men.”

 This study showed that a complete carbohydrate restriction lead to a 47% decline in T3.
 This is important to know because T3 is the most potent thyroid hormone that our body makes.
 It is 5 times more biologically active than T4 (the thyroid hormone that is typically produced in greater quantities).